anilgeorge04/anilgeorge04.github.io/docs/curiosity/_posts/2020-11-01-why-is-the-sky-blue.md

 ---
-title: "Demystify: Why is the sky blue?
-And other colors"
+title: "Demystify: Why is the sky blue?"
+excerpt: "And all the other beautiful colours"
 header:
     teaser: /assets/images/unsplash-jakeblucker.jpg
+    overlay_image: /assets/images/unsplash-jeffham.jpg
+    caption: "Jeffrey Hamilton on Unsplash"
 tags:
     - science
     - physics